Kevin Mako Keynotes Ryerson’s Design Fabrication Zone Launch

 Our President, Kevin Mako, is passionate about supporting these programs as he understands the importance of entrepreneurial experience at such a young age.
 In his heartening speech at the DFZ Open House, Kevin spoke of the value of such strategic relationships.
 “The results that such strategic collaborations bring are results that can impact our youth for generations to come,” said Kevin, “collaborative partnerships are necessary for establishing a progressive culture of product innovation”.

 Our love for the product development industry is not solely caused by product innovation.
-It is the combination of knowing that we are establishing a stronger economic community for the future, while preparing our students to excel their entrepreneurial skills.
-However to secure such advancements, we need to invest in the younger generation.
+It is the combination of knowing that we are establishing a stronger economic community, and business innovations for the future while preparing our students to excel their entrepreneurial skills.
+However, to secure such advancements, we need to invest in the younger generation.
 After all, they are the future of tomorrow.

 Article Author: MAKO Design + Invent